ClearExplanationsAI/CLEAR-MRI/README.md

 ## Prerequisites
-CLEAR-MRI is written in Python 3.7.9 and runs on Windows 10.The YAML file specifing the required configuration is CLEARMRI.yml
+CLEAR-MRI is written in Python 3.7.9 and runs on Windows 10.
+The YAML file specifing the required configuration is CLEARMRI.yml

 CLEAR-MRI requires the following input files:
-A Pytorch CNN that classifies each 2-D MRI image.
+*A Pytorch CNN that classifies each 2-D MRI image.
 These can either be stitched images or hybrid images.
-A numpy files of 2D MRI images.
+*A numpy files of 2D MRI images.
 The dimensions are (number of patients, 632, 740).
-A spreadsheet specifying Patient ID and the spoken decscription scores of each patient.
+*A spreadsheet specifying Patient ID and the spoken decscription scores of each patient.

 ## Installation